 Ground level BBQs and open fires are NOT permitted.
 Sensible height off the ground BBQs are.

 The Festival campsites are available to Weekend or Day ticket holders.
 All you need to do is buy a camping ticket (per person) when you book your ticket.
 Campsite descriptions

 All campsites have toilets, showers and water points close by.
 There are chemical toilet emptying points.
 There is also a campsite shop on site for all those camping essentials.
 The sites are flat and well laid out.
 NB - there is no electrical hookup.
 Come and be part of our great camping community.
 Find out which site is for you HERE.

-There is a big free car park, which is available to all visitors and only a short walk from the main Festival site.
+There is a big car park, which is available to all visitors and only a short walk from the main Festival site.
+The Car Park is FREE to Weekend Ticket holders and campers and just £5 per car for Day Ticket holders.
 There is a drop off point for people with disabilities.
 There are a limited number of car parking spaces for drivers with disabilities but if the driver is able-bodied please use the drop off point and move your vehicle to the main Festival car park.
+Directions

 Towersey Festival takes place on the outskirts of Thame in Oxfordshire, about 15 miles east of Oxford and only a mile from the village of Towersey (where the Festival was born).
 Directions